tigerconnect/js-sdk/README.md

 * `message.sender: User` - indicates the user who added or removed members in the group, or joined/left the group
 * `message.groupMembersChange.action: string` - values: `ADD`, `REMOVE`, `JOIN`, `LEAVE`
-* `message.groupMembersChange.members: Array<User>` - an array of the affected members
+* `message.groupMembersChange.members: User[]` - an array of the affected members
-* `message.groupMembersChange.members: Array<string>` - an array of the affected member IDs
+* `message.groupMembersChange.members: string[]` - an array of the affected member IDs

 ### `Attachment`